-When a child care program is informed of a confirmed or probable case of COVID-19 or identifies a person with COVID-19-like illness, the person should be safely isolated and if currently at the program, arrangements made for them to leave the child care site as soon as possible.
-For cases of confirmed or probable COVID-19, the program should begin the process for closure to clean and disinfect and to quarantine close contacts.
+When a child care program is informed of a confirmed case of COVID-19 or identifies a person with COVID-19-like illness, the person should be safely isolated and if currently at the program, arrangements made for them to leave the child care site as soon as possible.
+The program should begin the process for closure to clean and disinfect and to quarantine close contacts.
 The child care program director/family child care provider should contact the local health department and notify the licensing specialist who will assist the program with identifying close contacts and additional actions to be taken.
 For a child care center, the local health department may assess whether the closure can be applied to only part of the program based on risk of exposure between classrooms (see Attachment 2).
 Family child care homes may not close and quarantine only part of the program and should close in full to implement required quarantine recommendations.

-Children affected by a child care program closure due to a confirmed or probable COVID-19 case should quarantine at home and not seek child care in an alternative child care program.
+Children affected by a child care program closure due to a COVID-19 case or COVID-19-like illness should quarantine at home and not seek child care in an alternative child care program.
 Child care program staff should also quarantine at home.
 Quarantine may last for 14 days or more.
 The development of COVID-19 symptoms in the program's children, parents, and staff should be monitored by the child care program director/family child care provider during quarantine as this may impact when the program can re-open and when a child or staff member may return to the program.

-The length of time for closure and quarantine should be determined by the local health department in consultation with the licensing specialist.
-This is based on the required time for close contacts to quarantine as specified below.
+NOTE: The length of time for closure and quarantine should be determined by the local health department in consultation with the licensing specialist.
+This is based on the required time for close contacts to quarantine as specified in the "Decision Aid: Exclusion and Return for Laboratory Confirmed COVID-19 Cases and Persons with COVID-19 like Illness in School, Child